smaxerene/My-Covid-Record-CS106/README.md

-# CS106Final

-My Covid Record - A Covid-19 Information System
+# My Covid Record

+Overview:

+A Covid-19 information system app called My Covid Record keeps track and stores information like personal data and vaccination records, which can be shared via QR codes along with additional information on recent Covid-19 news.
+The app is accessible to both the admin and the user.
+The application is easy to use and responsive.

 Members: